Here’s how you can create an EU company with EU banking (anywhere on Earth)

 - Larger companies, particularly those involved in manufacturing.
 These companies have complex needs and considerations, as well as fixed locations, so do not benefit from reducing their administrative overheads online through location-independence in the same way that smaller and single-person companies can.
 However, larger companies do benefit from e-Residency in other ways — such as using the digital signature to replace ink signatures or integrating the digital ID to improve their KYC and onboarding processes.

 - People who are unable to obtain international financial services because they live within a jurisdiction categorised as ‘high risk and non-cooperative’ by the Financial Action Task Force (FATF).
-At present, these are North Korea, Syria, Iran, Iraq, Pakistan, Serbia, Ethiopia, Trinidad and Tobago, Vanuatu, and Yemen.
+At present, these are North Korea, Syria, Iran, Pakistan, Serbia, Ethiopia, Trinidad and Tobago, Vanuatu, and Yemen.
 Note that this is based on residency, not nationality, so people from these countries living abroad have still successfully benefited from e-Residency.

 So far, about 25,000 people from 139 countries have applied for e-Residency and they’ve established around 2,500 new companies.